In-patient luxury rehab center in Thailand

 What is the difference between drug addiction and drug tolerance?

 Drug tolerance can lead to addiction.
-However, not every person who builds tolerance to a substance or medicine is automatically addicted to it.
+However, not every person who builds tolerance to a substance or medicine is automatically addicted.
 Some people don’t become addicted at all.
-That said, tolerance should be considered a warning sign.
-One of the biggest symptoms of addiction is building tolerance to a drug and using higher amounts.
-For that reason, drug tolerance acts as an alarm for persons who aren’t addicted to reconsider their actions and stop before they develop an addiction.
-Or they should consult their healthcare provider regarding this problem.
+However, tolerance should be considered a risk factor.
+One of the significant symptoms of addiction is consuming drugs in higher doses due to tolerance.
+Drug tolerance warns non-addictive individuals to reconsider their actions and stop before developing an addiction.

 What are the substances used for drug addiction?

-Substances that can cause drug addiction are truly numerous.
-The substances most frequently used in drug addiction are listed below.
+The substances used that can cause drug addiction are listed below.

 • Marijuana